LeeJoonJie/task-manager/UserGuide.md

 Progress    | Default value 0  | Progress of a task in percentage.
 Can take values 0-100.
 Tags        | Optional         | Tags eg. can be used to represent custom categories.
 Can have multiple tags but no repeats.

-:memo: When adding tags, press the 'Enter' or ',' key to add the tag after typing it in the text box.
+:memo: When adding tags, press the 'Enter' or ',' key to add a tag after typing it in the input box.
 This also means tags cannot have ',' characters in them.
+:memo: Tags will appear as blue boxes below the input box if they have been successfully added.
-:memo: To rearrange tags, use the mouse to drag and drop the tags to the desired position.
+:memo: To rearrange tags, use the mouse to drag and drop the blue tag boxes to the desired position.

 ### 3.2 Edit Task